amazon-archives/aws-mobile-react-sample/README.md

-# AWS Mobile React Sample App
+# AWS Mobile React Starter Kit

 Bootstrap a React application on AWS.
 This sample automatically provisions a Serverless infrastructure with authentication, authorization, website hosting, API access and database operations.
 It also includes user registration and MFA support.
 The sample use case is a "Restaurant" ordering system where after a user registers and logs in they can view different restaurant menus, select items and place orders.